awsdocs/aws-kms-developer-guide/doc_source/determining-access.md

 ## Understanding Policy Evaluation<a name="policy-evaluation"></a>

-When authorizing access to a CMK, AWS KMS evaluates the key policy attached to the CMK, all grants that apply to the CMK, and all IAM policies attached to the IAM user or role making the request\.
+When authorizing access to a CMK, AWS KMS evaluates the following:
++ The key policy that is attached to the CMK
++ All grants that apply to the CMK
++ All IAM policies that are attached to the IAM user or role making the request

 In many cases, AWS KMS must evaluate the CMK's key policy and IAM policies together to determine whether access to the CMK is allowed or denied\.
 To do this, AWS KMS uses a process similar to the one described at [Determining Whether a Request is Allowed or Denied](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow) in the *IAM User Guide*\.
 Remember, though, that IAM policies by themselves are not sufficient to allow access to a KMS CMK\.
 The CMK's key policy must also allow access\.

 For example, assume that you have two CMKs and three users, all in the same AWS account\.
 The CMKs and users have the following policies:
 + CMK1's key policy [allows access to the AWS account \(root user\) and thereby enables IAM policies to allow access to CMK1](key-policies.md#key-policy-default-allow-root-enable-iam)\.